BadSoulSFC/MT6768-KSU/README.md

 MT6768 kernel with KernelSU & APatch support

+Integrated KSU for non-GKI kernels
+Supported KSU version is up to 1.0.1
+APatch is supported

-Promise to work only on Redmi 9 lancelot.
+Promise to work only on Xiaomi Redmi 9 (lancelot).
+Android 13-14-15
-Android 14 Only.
-Android 13 Disabled.